 - Sanitation and housing where, if suppliers provide residential facilities for their workers, they must provide clean and safe accommodations.

-We conduct on-site audits of suppliers of Amazon-branded products to determine safety conditions throughout our business relationship—often multiple times a year.
+We conduct on-site assessments of Amazon-branded suppliers to determine safety conditions throughout our business relationship.
 This includes assessments of protections such as adequate fire safety systems, sanitary dormitories and facilities, and adequate machine safeguarding.

 We require these suppliers to address material safety issues prior to beginning production with Amazon.
-Audit and assessment results are reviewed regularly by the leadership of our Amazon-branded businesses, and corrective action plans are implemented with suppliers as needed.
+Assessment results are reviewed regularly by the leadership of our Amazon-branded businesses, and corrective action plans are implemented with suppliers as needed.